Tell stories with data.

 The Journalism School’s data offerings continue to increase and advance, allowing students to take a variety of data and computation courses along with more traditional journalism classes.
 Foundational courses allow those with no data experience to hone their skills in data acquisition, extraction and analysis.
 More advanced courses include data visualization, journalistic computing and data‐driven journalism on specific topics, such as science, U.S. politics and cross‐border reporting.

-In addition, the Journalism School offers an M.S. specialization in data journalism for students who want deeper and more advanced training in data and computational skills.
-We also have a dual degree program in Journalism and Computer Science in which students learn the fundamentals of reporting and writing while developing a working background in computer science and software design.
+In addition, the journalism school offers an M.S. in Data Journalism for students who want deeper and more advanced training in data and computational skills.
+The school also has a dual degree program in Journalism and Computer Science in which students learn the fundamentals of reporting and writing while developing a working background in computer science and software design.
 And The Lede certification program equips students with the computational skills to turn data into narrative.

-Whatever their focus, M.S. students have many opportunities to incorporate data and data analysis into their reporting.
+Whatever their degree choice, students have many opportunities to incorporate data and data analysis into their reporting.
 M.A. students study statistics in Evidence & Inference and learn about data reporting in M.A.
 Essentials.
 The result is a strong grounding for all students to use data to advance their journalistic work.

 In the fall, a foundational, seven-week Data I class teaches the basics of using spreadsheets and databases for reporting to students enrolled in the 10-month M.S. degree.
-For more advanced students, a Data II class explores various tools for accessing, manipulating and publishing data.
+For more advanced M.S. students, a Data II class explores various tools for accessing, manipulating and publishing data.

-In the spring, students can choose from a selection of 15-week data journalism and computation workshops.
+In the spring, M.S. students can choose from a selection of 15-week data journalism and computation workshops.
 In addition, several of the spring classes incorporate a data component in their coursework.
 The following are introductory data classes for students enrolled in the 10-month M.S. degree.

 Please note: The classes listed here represent recent offerings at the Journalism School.
 Choices vary each semester depending on faculty availability and other considerations.
 Classes described now may change or be dropped to make room for new additions.

-David and Helen Gurley Brown Professor of Journalism and Innovation; Director, David and Helen Gurley Brown Institute for Media Innovation & Professor of Journalism
+David and Helen Gurley Brown Professor of Journalism and Innovation; Director, David and Helen Gurley Brown Institute of Media Innovation

 Associate Professor in Data Journalism; Deputy Director of the Tow Center for Digital Journalism